ErnestH1/code-challenge/README.md

 By opening the html folder on your browser you can access the diffrent applicaions which include

-1.Grade generator
+1.Grade generator.
-2.Net salary
+2.Net salary.
-3.Speed detector
+3.Speed detector.